SaraKhild/QueryDslAndProjections/README.md

 <br>

-##### :pencil2: `This query get employees who's not belong to this department number by comparing with other departments number which is sending and bringing them all, except employees who's under this department number.`
+##### :pencil2: `This query gets employees who dosen't belong to this department number by comparing with other departments number which is sending and bringing them all, except employees who's under this department number.`

 ###### Code :computer: